Find Your Page Files in Omni CMS

 - Continue to click on the folders in your URL until you get to the final folder.
 From there, you will see the file you are looking for.

 - Since you are in the Production Server, you can either:

 - Click on the name of the file which you will be editing.
 This will take you to the Live Version of the page.
 From there you can enter the site through DirectEdit

 - Click the "Staging" tab.
 This will now show the files on the staging server.
 When you click on the name of the file, you will be taken to the Omni CMS Page view and be able to start editing the file.

 Some section folders have a lot of files and folders.
 Use the filter input in the top right to search for the folder you are looking for.

 When using the filter input, it will only show you the folders and files that match the name you are filtering for that are within the current view.
 Anything located in subfolders will not appear.

 - Use the URL pasadena.edu/academics/divisions/natural-sciences/index.php

 - If you are at the root folder, you can filter for “academics” since that is the top folder.
 But if you filter for “divisions” or “natural-sciences” it will not appear.
 Once you click into "academics", you can then filter for “divisions”.

-You are officially done "getting started" in OU Campus.
+You are officially done "getting started" in Omni CMS.
 Now it's time to start using it!
 First up - the approval process and workflows!